iszla/hn-cli/README.md

 This is a version that combines [hn-cli](https://github.com/iszla/hn-cli) and [hn-parser](https://github.com/iszla/hn-parser), into one file.
 So no need to generate and load JSON files.

-This version is built on, and requires, Python 3 and BeautifulSoup4
+This version is built on, and requires, Python 3 and BeautifulSoup4 I have also added a Python 2 version, this version does not have any external config options.

 Based on [cortex](https://github.com/GGLucas/cortex)